ballakrisz/ChronoPoints/README.md

 - NVIDIA GeForce GTX 1080 Ti
 - NVIDIA GeForce RTX 3080 Ti

-(Though you'll have to manually compile custom TensorFlow GPU ops against newer video cards to use MeteorNet.
-For the 1080Ti  we provide them already compiled.)
+(Though you'll have to manually compile custom TensorFlow GPU ops against newer video cards that are not compatible with CUDA 9 to use MeteorNet (see the README in the MeteorNet folder).
+For CUDA 9 we provide them already compiled.)
 ### Docker

 Docker is required to run the project.
 Install it by following the official guide: